blcxtranslations/blcx/_translated/chapter-0048.md

 This was the kind of seal only a demonic path cultivator could craft.
 Lin Xuan held it in his hand, and after carefully examined it for quite a while, finally stored it away in his storage bracelet in his bosom.

 Back then, when he reached into his bosom for more seals yet pulled out nothing was also to deceive Yan Tian Heng and to let Yan Tian Heng underestimate him.
 In reality, he never used up all of his seals.
 But this battle had, in fact, used up almost a hundred of them.
 The seals he had acquired this time were all used up.
-But this beast seal could be said to be able to compensate for the loss of this battle.
+But this beast seal could be said to be able to compensate for the losses from this battle.

 - - -
 - - -